oopsmails/general-info/Docker/docker-mssql-fulltextsearch.md

 docker push oopsmails/mssql2017fts:v1

-## Another way to get MSSQL with FTS
+## Another way to get MSSQL with FTS.
+20221002: still cannot solve the problem

 - The docker image above is with one problem